zu213/bouncing-logo/README.md

-Compile and Rename to .scr
+Add the .png to the folder and rename is sudowoodo.png

+Compile the program, by either the shell script, dockerfile or manually

+## For just setting it as a screensaver

-    Build the project → Get the .exe file from bin/Release/
+then fetch the .exe from `BouncingLogo\bin\Release\net48\win-x64` and rename to .scr

-    Rename MyScreenSaver.exe to MyScreenSaver.scr

     Move it to C:\Windows\System32

-4️⃣ Set It as the Screensaver
+ Set It as the Screensaver

     Right-click the desktop → Personalize